peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

 <details>

-You will want to pair a truck camper with a truck that is capable of carrying that camper safely.
-Therefore, the first thing to look for is the payload rating of the truck.
+The payload capacity is how much you can safely carry in/on the truck, including passengers and gear.
+Everything you add to the truck, brings down the payload number.

+The truck's payload rating determines what camper you can safely carry. **You cannot increase payload capacity.** Your truck must have a payload rating sufficient for the camper you want.

-Every truck that rolls off the assembly line can have a different payload than the last truck.
-This is because trucks are ordered with options, and those options change the overall weight of the truck and its payload capacity.
+Every truck that rolls off the assembly line can have *a different payload* than the last truck.
+Trucks are ordered with options, and those options change what the truck can safely carry.

-A truck brochure may claim a maximum payload that seems high, but the specific truck you order may end up with a much lower payload rating.
+A truck brochure may claim *"3,500lbs maximum payload!!!"*, but it turns out only a few trucks can actually reach that.
+The specific truck you order may end up with a 1,500lbs payload instead.
 Even heavy-duty trucks can have surprisingly small payload ratings due to their configuration.

-Therefore you must always check the payload of the individual truck.
+Therefore: always check the payload of the individual truck.
 You can do this two ways:

-1. Open the driver-side door and look at the inside of the door jamb.
+- (Option 1) Open the driver-side door and look at the inside of the door jamb.
 There should be a sticker that specifically says the payload rating.
 There are multiple stickers here, so look carefully.

-2. Bring your truck to a set of truck scales and weigh the truck when empty.
+- (Option 2) Bring your truck to a set of truck scales and weigh the truck when empty.
 Then look up the **gross vehicle weight rating** (**GVWR**) of your particular truck (again, check the driver-side door jamb sticker).
 Subtract the curb weight from the GVWR, subtract the combined weight of all passengers, and that's your payload rating.

 ### Weighing the truck